 The University reports natural classifications of expenses in the SRECNP.
-Salaries, wages and benefits increased \$28.8 million to \$728.5 million in 2019 from \$699.8 million in 2018, which was a \$33.4 million increase over \$666.3 million in 2017.
+Salaries, wages and benefits decreased \$17.4 million to \$711.1 million in 2020 largely due to a decrease in the GASB 75 OPEB expense adjustment.
+In 2019 salaries, wages and benefits were \$728.5 million, which was a \$28.7 million increase over \$699.8 million in 2018.
 The University is committed to recruiting and retaining outstanding and diverse faculty, staff and graduate students.
 Compensation packages and benefit offerings provide leverage for the University to successfully compete with peer institutions and employers outside of the academic sector.
 The increase in fiscal year 2019 also includes one-time salary activity due to Intercollegiate Athletics coaching changes.
-In fiscal year 2018, the University implemented GASB 75, resulting in an adjustment that increased OPEB expense by \$15.2 million.

-Supplies and services experienced an increase of \$12.4 million during fiscal year 2019.
-Factors contributing to the increase include a rise in contracts and grants expenditures, travel expenses, and a full year of costs related to the Mal Moore Dining Facility which opened at the end of fiscal year 2018.
-This follows an increase of \$9.3 million during 2018 due to a rise in network maintenance and upgrades, contracts and grants expenditures, travel expenses and higher fuel prices.
+Supplies and services experienced a decrease of \$69.9 million during fiscal year 2020.
+In late March the University suspended all non-essential spending including expenses such as travel, meals, large purchases of equipment, and consulting to help further alleviate the financial impact of the COVID-19 pandemic.
+This follows an increase of \$12.4 million during 2019 due to a rise in contracts and grants expenditures, travel expenses, and a full year of costs related to the Mal Moore Dining Facility which opened at the end of fiscal year 2018.

 Scholarships and fellowships expense is reported net of scholarship allowances.
-The net expenses of \$26.3 million, \$23.7 million, and \$24.6 million for fiscal years 2019, 2018, and 2017, respectively, represent payments made directly to students after awards have been applied against tuition and fees and auxiliary housing charged to student accounts.
-Gross scholarship expenses, including allowances, totaled \$305.9 million, \$299.6 million, and \$268.1 million for the years ended September 30, 2019, 2018, and 2017, respectively.
+The net expenses of \$35.4 million, \$26.3 million, and \$23.7 million for fiscal years 2020, 2019, and 2018, respectively, represent payments made directly to students after awards have been applied against tuition and fees and auxiliary housing charged to student accounts.
+Gross scholarship expenses, including allowances, totaled \$318.9 million, \$305.9 million, and \$299.6 million for the years ended September 30, 2020, 2019, and 2018, respectively.
+As mentioned previously, during fiscal year 2020 the University received CARES Act - HEERF funding to assist students negatively impacted by the COVID-19 pandemic.
+Student aid of \$10.4 million is included in scholarships and fellowships expense at September 30, 2020.